rdeits/ConditionalJuMP.jl/README.md

 ## Disjunctions

-This package also provides the `@ifelse_conditional` macro to create simple `if` statements which work both on numbers and on optimization variables.
+This package also provides the `@ifelse` macro to create simple `if` statements which work both on numbers and on optimization variables.
 For example, let's write a simple update function:

 ```julia
 function update(x)